Tesla Autopilot hardware: Hardware 1

 Hardware 1 uses a single front camera, mounted in the triangular-shaped cutout at the top center of the windshield.

 Vehicles manufactured after late September 2014 are equipped with a single camera mounted at the top of the windshield, forward looking radar in the lower grille, and 12 ultrasonic acoustic location sensors in the front and rear bumpers that provide a 360-degree view around the car.
 The computer is the Mobileye EyeQ3; as implemented, this chip is built on a 40 nm process with a TDP of 2.5 W and a clock speed of 500 MHz.
 This equipment allows suitably equipped Tesla Model S and Model X vehicles to detect lane markings, obstacles, and other vehicles, enabling advanced driver-assistance functions branded Autosteer (automatic lane-keeping), Auto lane change, Autopark (parallel parking robot), and Side-collision warning.
 The EyeQ3 used a neural network approach, relying primarily on inputs from the camera to recognize and label objects to determine which potential areas in the camera's field of view are unoccupied and possible for the vehicle to travel through.

-Auto lane change can be initiated by the driver turning on the lane changing signal when safe (due to the ultrasonic sensors' 16-foot limited range capability), and then the system completes the lane change.
+Auto lane change can be initiated by the driver turning on the lane changing signal when safe (due to the ultrasonic sensors' 5-metre limited range capability), and then the system completes the lane change.
 In 2016 the system did not detect pedestrians or cyclists, and while Autopilot detects motorcycles, there have been two instances of HW1 cars rear-ending motorcycles.

-Tesla released a new version of Autopilot in September 2016 that changed the object detection algorithm to more fully use the radar sensor; previously, primary obstacle detection responsibilities fell to the cameras and the radar was used in a secondary role to confirm their presence, but was not given the authority to initiate emergency braking alone.
+Tesla released a new version of Autopilot in September 2016 that changed the object detection algorithm to more fully use the radar sensor.
+Previously, primary obstacle detection responsibilities fell to the cameras and the radar was used in a secondary role to confirm their presence, but was not given the authority to initiate emergency braking alone.
 After the update, the radar data was given an equal role in object detection and made capable of identifying "dense obstacles," including "other vehicles, moose, or even alien spaceships," according to Musk.
 He added that Tesla "believes it would have" prevented the fatal May 2016 underride crash in Williston, Florida, in which Autopilot failed to detect a white trailer against the sky.

 Mobileye ended its partnership with Tesla in 2016, stating that Tesla was "going to hurt the interests of [Mobileye] and hurt the interests of an entire industry, if a company of our reputation will continue to be associated with this type of pushing the envelope in terms of safety".
 Tesla responded that Mobileye backed away after learning Tesla was developing its own vision-based sensor system.
 Speculation immediately following the announcement included partnering with Nvidia and potentially designing its own ADAS computer.
 After Hardware 2 was released, an upgrade from Hardware 1 to Hardware 2 was not offered as it would have required substantial work and cost.